-In 2023, the Company submitted all the required documentation to support its application to the "Delegación Territorial de Energía y Minas in Huelva province, Junta de Andalucia" for an exploitation licence for the IBW Project.
-The application was submitted through its wholly-owned Spanish subsidiary, Emerita Resources España S.L.U.
+In 2023, the Company submitted all the required documentation (the "Supporting Documentation") to support its application to the "Delegación Territorial de Energía y Minas in Huelva province, Junta de Andalucia" for an exploitation licence for the IBW Project.
+The application was submitted through its whollyowned Spanish subsidiary, Emerita Resources España S.L.U.
 The Supporting Documentation includes all (i) technical aspects for mining and processing at the IBW Project, as well as associated infrastructure, equipment and tailings storage facilities in order to build and operate a mine; and (ii) a restoration plan.
 Although the Exploitation Licence application and Supporting Documentation is thorough with all technical aspects of the Project necessary to receive the appropriate approvals from the Spanish authorities, it has not been prepared in compliance with NI 43-101 and, consequently, economics for the Project cannot be disclosed at this time.
-The Supporting Documentation, including the environmental parameters, basic engineering, along with a revised mineral resource estimate incorporating new drill results, will comprise the basis for a NI 43-101 compliant economic study expected in the first half of 2025.
+The Supporting Documentation, including the environmental parameters, basic engineering, along with a revised mineral resource estimate incorporating new drill results, will comprise the basis for a NI 43-101 compliant economic study expected to be completed in late 2025 or early 2026.
 The Exploitation Licence in Spain, when granted, has a 30-year term and can be extended for two subsequent 30-year periods.